 Jar Flower Vase

-If you have a glass jar or canning jar of any kind, wash and dry thoroughly.
-Then, spread out a selection of decorative items that your little one can use to design a vase that can hold flowers in it.
+If you have a glass jar or canning jar (of any type), wash and dry thoroughly.
+Then, spread out a selection of decorative items that your little one can use to design a vase that can hold flowers.
 Paint designs, shapes, or your child’s name onto the jar.
 Press fun stickers all over the jar, or glue items like buttons, sequins, and ribbon to the outside.
 Make sure the items you glue on are age-appropriate and not a choking hazard.
 If you make more than one, consider filling it with flowers and leaving it on your neighbor’s doorstep with a nice note to say hello!

 Make A Rainbow

 Take a piece of paper and sketch the lines of a rainbow with two clouds at either end.
-(Or be lazy like me and print a blank one that you found online!)
-Then, using a colorful cereal such as fruit loops (candy, painted pasta, or any other rainbow assortment can be substituted for cereal), glue in the colors of the rainbow: red, orange, yellow, green, blue, and so on.
+(Or be lazy like me and print a blank one you found online!)
+Then, using a colorful cereal such as fruit loops (You can substitute candy, painted pasta, or any other rainbow assortment for cereal), glue in the colors of the rainbow: red, orange, yellow, green, blue, and so on.
 For the clouds, glue cotton balls or white tissue paper.
-Finally, draw a yellow sun using crayon, marker or paint.
+Finally, draw a yellow sun using a crayon, marker, or paint.
 Hang your child’s masterpiece somewhere visible so that you have a sunny day and a rainbow to look at, no matter the weather!

 Toilet Paper Squids

-This is a great low mess craft for kids!
-Using an empty toilet paper roll, have your toddler color the entirety of it with markers or crayons.
+This is a great low mess, easy craft for kids!
+Using an empty toilet paper roll, have your toddler color it with markers or crayons.
 Using construction paper, create the tentacles and head of the squid.
 Use tape or glue to adhere the tentacles and head to each end of the toilet paper roll.
-Glue some googly eyes onto the t.p. roll, add a smiling mouth and you’re done!
+Glue some googly eyes onto the t.p. roll, add a smiling mouth, and you’re done!

 Paper Plate Jellyfish

-For this easy craft, you’ll need a small to medium sized embroidery hoop, colorful yarn, and assorted beads, poms, and feathers to make these sweet kid-friendly suncatchers!
-Using one or two colors of yarn, wrap the yarn haphazardly around the embroidery hoop, securing it to the hoop with a knot.
+For this easy craft, you’ll need a small to medium-sized embroidery hoop, colorful yarn, and assorted beads, poms, and feathers to make these sweet, kid-friendly suncatchers!
+Using one or two yarn colors, wrap the yarn haphazardly around the embroidery hoop, securing it to the hoop with a knot.
 Then tie several lengths of yarn to the bottom of the hoop and let them hang freely.
 On the hanging yarn, string some colorful beads or secure a feather or two at the ends.
 Add a loop of yarn to the top of the hoop for hanging!